GitFrog/git-training/Lesson_1/01_LEC_Git_Intro.md

 #### Opening Git

-We will primarily use the command line interface (CLI).
-If the installed was successful, git bash should open, and it looks like this:
+In this course, we will primarily use the command line interface (CLI).
+If the installation was successful, open git bash.
+It should look like this:

 ![A blank git bash session](assets/10_git_bash.png =800x)